Johk3/Payloads/LinuxRootPersistence/README.md

 # LinuxRootPersistence
-## Persistent Backdoor in 1 Second
+## Rooted Persistent Backdoor in a Second

 > When run by the root user, this peace of code will create a root user "sysd" with the pass of "sickkick".
 After that the program will inject itself into systemd in a way that it can run as root when booted up.
 If for some reason you do not have